South Georgia in Depth Photography Symposium

 At Sea towards The Falklands

-Leaving the wonders of unforgettable South Georgia behind, we will now make our way back to the equally beautiful Falkland Islands for the final segment of our voyage.
+Leaving the wonders of unforgettable South Georgia behind, we will now make our way to the equally beautiful Falkland Islands for the commencement of your voyage.
 By now your cameras will surely be bursting with wildlife and scenery photos, and your onboard photography expert will be happy to help you with tips on editing your images and making the most of them.

 Stanley to Santiago

-Arrival back into the port in Stanley will signal the end of our voyage and after disembarkation it will be time to bid farewell to the crew and enjoy some more time to explore around Stanley.
-Admission to the fantastic Falklands Museum is included in your charter flight package and we recommend a visit before the transfer to the airport for your charter flight back to Santiago.
+Arrival into the port in Stanley, the capital of the Falklands, will signal the end of our voyage and after disembarkation it will be time to bid farewell to the crew and enjoy some time to explore around Stanley before the transfer to the airport for your charter flight to Santiago.
 Upon arrival in Santiago a transfer will be provided to a downtown location should you wish to extend your stay in South America.
 Various extension tours are available, and we would be delighted to help you decide should this be of interest to you.

 What Our Customers